lsoft/RebuildAnalyzer/README.md

 ## How it works

-This utility parse your slnf/sln/csproj files to discover all included items and check it against an imcoming changeset to determine if this slnf/sln/csproj has changed.
+This utility parse your `slnf`/`sln`/`csproj` files to discover all included items and check it against an incoming changeset to determine if this slnf/sln/csproj has changed.

 Parsing is powered by `Microsoft.Build` nuget.